 She told me about a fascinating mapping project she had been creating in Lambeth with ARUP’s pro bono expertise called ‘Lambeth Plots’.

 This resulted in a map created by the local community and an App.

 And I told her about the great Hope Spots mapping going on in Lancaster.

-It was spurred on by our recent discovery that Knight Frank has mapped all Church of England owned land, but that each diocese must find and pay £2,500 to access and use it (working with another consultant) to help develop its land assets.
+It was spurred on by our discovery that Knight Frank had mapped all Church of England owned land.

 If you’d like to be involved in this, please contact us.